Hashibei/GemCatcher/README.md

 # :package: **DEVELOPED** - The project was fully developed.
-Development repository of the GemCatcher game, developed following the Udemy Course.
+Development repository of the GemCatcher game, developed following a Udemy Course.

 ---